-Site Type: VBA/VHA/NCA or Program Office Retention Schedule
+Site Type: VHA Retention Schedule

 VHA Records Control Schedule 10-1

 Records Control Schedule 005-1

 3.4 What are the procedures for the elimination of PII/PHI?

 Explain how records are destroyed or eliminated at the end of the retention period.
 Please give the details of the process.
 For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc?